The 5 Stages of White Privilege Awareness

-Sometime around 2009 I began to notice a waning of personal enthusiasm during discussions of race.
-I was no longer striving to be a WPGI, my anger had started to dull around the edges and I was beginning to wallow.
+Ten years after that night in L.A.
+I began to notice a waning of personal enthusiasm during discussions of race.
+I had given up on being a WPGI, my anger had started to dull around the edges and I was beginning to wallow.
 In the intervening years since that email conversation with my friend, Janelle, I had slowly peeled away and peered into some of the deeper recesses of racism, both personal and cultural, and the result was an overwhelming sense of hopelessness.

 Like all American kids I had been taught in school that the Civil Rights movement had by and large eliminated racism.
 That’s the official party line.
 The unjust laws were overturned.
 Everything is now fair and square; the playing field leveled.
 But in reality, while the civil rights movement did change the rules of the game in an attempt to make things “fair” for all, the starting line is still substantially staggered, with white folks getting a rather hefty head start.

-I was first introduced to the concept of a staggered starting line when I read an interview with NYU sociologist Dalton Conley on PBS.
-A staggered starting line is found when one looks at something like the racial wealth gap in the United States, for example.
+According to NYU sociologist Dalton Conley, a staggered starting line is found when one looks at something like the racial wealth gap in the United States.
 As Conley explains, “It takes money to make money.
 Part of the reason that there’s this enormous gap is because whites have long had higher wages and wealth to pass on from generation to generation.”
-In fact, he points out, 50-80% of our lifetime wealth accumulation is due to past generations.
+In fact, he points out, 50-80% of our lifetime wealth accumulation in the U.S. is due to past generations.
 That’s a staggered starting line.

 Ready for the Next Stage?